Kiisaa/MAD/README.md

 # MAD
-some functions to help with math for data analisis
+some functions to help with math for data analisis... note that all the results are approximated to 2 digits after decimal point.